microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 	Use the **Create new** links to create a new resource group and a new consortium.
 The consortium name must be unique within Azure, so you will probably have to use something other than "ratemyprof."
 Use the **Change** link to change from the Standard pricing model to Basic in order to minimize cost.
 Then click **Review + create** at the bottom of the blade.

-	> Be sure to remember the passwords you enter, because you will need them later.
+	> Be sure to remember the passwords you enter.
+You will need the member-account password in the next exercise.

 	![Creating an Ethereum blockchain](Images/create-blockchain-member.png)